 As we are sure you understand, we are having to make difficult decisions to stabilise our business that we could never have imagined only a few short weeks ago – such is the gravity and unprecedented nature of the challenges global, Scottish tourism and wider society face.

 Here is how you can help.
-If your trip is not within the next 6 weeks, please hold off making changes to your travel plans with us.
-The situation is changing quickly and it’s better for everyone if you can make an informed decision nearer your time of travel.
+Please hold off making changes to your travel plans with us.
+The situation is dynamic and it’s better for everyone if you can make an informed decision nearer your time of travel.
 Then if you’d like to postpone your trip, we’ll be happy to help and have made our terms more flexible to allow this.